Roy Orbison's Greatest Hits

 According to the authorised Roy Orbison biography, this was Orbison's third album on the Monument label, and his first greatest hits compilation.
-It was a success remaining in the charts for 140 weeks.
+It was a success remaining in the charts for 140 weeks, when it debuted on the Billboard Top LPs chart in the issue dated September 1, 1962, peaking at number 13. it entered the UK album charts 5 years later, on September 30, 1967 and it spent its only week on the album chart there at number 40.
+It reached No. 16 on the Cashbox albums chart for it spent 86 weeks.
 It was re-released in 1967 after his departure from Monument Records.